knpuniversity/contributing/knpu/documentation-bug.md

 Move back and... if you're lucky, you'll see a yellow bar.
 We *are* lucky this time!
 Click "Compare and pull request".

 Oh, but hmm: why are there two extra commits by other people?
-Because we need to change our base branch back to 2.8.
+Ah, because we need to change our base branch to 2.8.

 Much better.
 In the description, we want to make this as easy as possible to merge.
 So, let's describe *why* we're removing this and that we checked the code to be sure.

 Ok... submit!
-Next, the docs *also* have a continuous integration system.
-I want to talk about that, then write our own new documentation and learn a bit about the docs format.
+The docs *also* have a continuous integration system.
+I want to talk about that next, write our new documentation and learn a bit about the docs format.